 | 1 | 2 | 3 | 3 | 5 | 5 | 7 |

-A random sample of 150 Shanghai consumers was selected to investigate the reasons for color preference.
-The top three influencing factors were gender, age and regional differences, as shown in Table 2, and the proportion of each reason is shown in Figure 3.
+A sample of 150 Shanghai consumers was selected to investigate the perceived reasons for color preference.
+Respondents could choose more than one reason.
+The distribution of selections is reported in Table 2 and visualized in Figure 3.

 | Reasons for Influence | Age | Gender | Geography | Herd mentality | Other reasons |